 Risk metrics quantify how your organization’s exposure to potential threats and the effectiveness of your controls to manage them.
 Risk metrics you should evaluate:

-- Risk likelihood and impact scores
+- Risk likelihood and impact scores (inherent vs residual risk)

 - Time to detect and respond to risks